jgalazm/leap-launcher/README.md

 on the host.

 This information is used by the frontend to render the current status of the app.
 Everytime the user opens http://localhost it will poll the current status every 5 seconds and try to restart (kill and launch) all servers.

-To start the application automatically without pressing any keys once all servers are ready, you must enable popups for the http://localhost domain from your browser.

 # Possible improvements